xen-project/xen/docs/misc/xen-command-line.markdown

 If 'vpmu=bts' is specified the virtualisation of the Branch Trace Store (BTS) feature is switched on on Intel processors supporting this feature.

+vpmu=ipc enables performance monitoring, but restricts the counters to the most minimum set possible: instructions, cycles, and reference cycles.
+These can be used to calculate instructions per cycle (IPC).

+vpmu=arch enables performance monitoring, but restricts the counters to the pre-defined architectural events only.
+These are exposed by cpuid, and listed in the Pre-Defined Architectural Performance Events table from the Intel 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, System Programming Guide, Part 2.

+If a boolean is not used, combinations of flags are allowed, comma separated.
+For example, vpmu=arch,bts.

 Note that if **watchdog** option is also specified vpmu will be turned off.